awsdocs/aws-android-developer-guide/doc_source/lambda.rst

 <http://docs.aws.amazon.com/lambda/latest/dg/welcome.html>`_.

-The Mobile SDK for Android enables you to call Lambda functions from your Android mobile apps, using the :code:`lambdainvoker` library.
+The Mobile SDK for Android enables you to call Lambda functions from your Android mobile apps, using the :file:`aws-android-sdk-lambda` library.
 When invoked from the Mobile SDK, Lambda functions receive data about the device, app, and end user identity through a client and identity context object, making it easy to create rich, and personalized app experiences.